imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

     The queue does not report successful receipt of the message until a quorum is reached across the queue partition replicas (more on this in Customer Objections section).

-    The Ticket Order Actor does not remove the order from the queue unless it can successfully process payment, send notifications, and save the order.
-In addition, it must confirm successfully sending the order to the Order Sync Queue.
-Saving the order to the actor state requires a quorum across replicas.
+    The Orders microservice must confirm successfully sending the order to the Order Sync Queue.

     The Azure Function that processes the Order Sync Queue will remove messages from the queue if processing is successful, which means successfully writing to the Cosmos DB collection.
 Any messages that can't be processed are moved to a poison queue.
 Those messages can be retried, or code can be written to pull from the poison queue for special processing, for example to move them to a data store for analysis of issues.

     For additional visibility into queue / function processing errors it is good practice to monitor queue sizes that pass a reasonable threshold of standard solution behavior.

-4. Describe how you will enable external clients to reach stateless HTTP services exposed from the Azure load balancer.
+3. Describe how you will enable external clients to reach stateless HTTP services exposed from the Azure Load Balancer.

     When you publish a stateless HTTP service the Service Fabric provides a relative URL to the service according to the configuration you supply.
 This way, multiple HTTP services can be deployed to a single node and still be uniquely addressable at port 80 or 443.
 In the case of this solution, the API Management layer will consume those endpoints and forward requests.

 *Improving DevOps Workflows*

-1. How would you structure the Visual Studio solution so that developers can run, debug and publish the entire solution but also be able to publish and upgrade individual microservices (could be one or more service grouped together)?
+1. How would you structure the Visual Studio solution so that developers can run, debug and publish the entire solution but also be able to publish and upgrade individual microservices?

     A typical Service Fabric solution has a top-level application that can be used to publish all services associated with it.
 To publish the entire suite of services in a solution you can add all services to this top-level application, however this is not always ideal for distributed teams and certainly not appropriate for upgrading individual services.